Categories

 Is living in Vancouver expensive for international students?

 It depends heavily on where you're coming from.
 Vancouver is expensive by Canadian standards but may feel similar or cheaper to students from Zurich, Tokyo, or London.
 Housing is the largest cost and the most variable.
-For a full breakdown by category, we cover this in our guide to the cost of living in Vancouver as a student.
+Housing is usually the largest expense, especially in central neighbourhoods close to downtown.
+For a detailed breakdown of tuition, accommodation, transport, and realistic student budgets, see our guide to the cost of studying English in Vancouver.

 How long should I study in Vancouver to see real progress in my English?

 Most students see a measurable jump of one CEFR level (for example, B1 to B2) in around 10 to 12 weeks of full-time study, though this varies with starting level and daily practice.
 Shorter stays of 4 to 8 weeks are useful for confidence, speaking fluency, and specific skills, but less likely to move you a full level.
-For a more detailed comparison with other Canadian cities, see our Vancouver vs. Toronto guide for English students.
+Most students see faster progress when daily English exposure outside class becomes part of their routine.
+We explain typical timelines, study paths, and what different course lengths realistically achieve in our guide to how long it takes to learn English in Vancouver.

 Frequently Asked Questions